ddev/ddev/docs/content/users/topics/phpstorm.md

 2. Enabling X11 on Windows and running PHPStorm inside WSL2 as a Linux app.
 PHPStorm works fine this way, but it’s yet another complexity to manage and requires enabling X11 (easy) on your Windows system.
 We’ll walk through both of these approaches.

 (JetBrains is really working to catch up with the slick WSL2 support of vscode.
-A third option is the [Projector](https://lp.jetbrains.com/projector/) app, which runs PhpStorm on WSL2 (or anywhere else) but displays it in a browser.)
+A third option is [Jetbrains Gateway](https://www.jetbrains.com/remote-development/gateway/), which runs PhpStorm on WSL2 (or anywhere else) but displays it in a in your Gateway app.)

 ### Basics